KeramMarek/Kubernetes_practice/K8s_practice.md

   type: NodePort
 ```

-After applying the manfifest with:
+After applying the manifest with:

 ```bash
 kubectl apply -f manifest.yaml
 ```
-we can test the volume by creating a file inside /usr/share/nginx/html witth
+we can test the volume by creating a file inside /usr/share/nginx/html with

 ```bash
 echo "Type your sentance to dislpaly on nginx webpage" > /usr/share/nginx/html/index.html